calimero-project/calimero-core/README.md

 * The Java 8 version is [on this branch](https://github.com/calimero-project/calimero/tree/feat/jse-embd8-c1).
 * A port for [Java ME Embedded 8.1](http://www.oracle.com/technetwork/java/embedded/javame/embed-me/overview/index.html) is [on this branch](https://github.com/calimero-project/calimero/tree/jme-embd).

-The packages (jars) currently distributed are based on the master branch, and compatible to Java ME CDC (JSR 218) with the Foundation Profile, i.e., "Java 1.4".
+Version 2.3 is the last version compatible to Java ME CDC (JSR 218) with the Foundation Profile, i.e., "Java 1.4".
-Future versions will use the Java 8 branch, requiring Java SE Embedded 8/compact1.
-The update will (probably) be with v2.3.
+Any later versions require Java SE Embedded 8/compact1.

 Download